libjohn/guides/README.md

-# Guides and workbooks
-Workshop Presentations, Exercises and Guides for [my](https://libjohn.github.io) workshops
+Mostly deprecated.
+See [my github pages](https://libjohn.github.io) for guides and workshops